voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     sample = fo.Sample(filepath="path/to/image.png")

-Adding Samples to a Dataset
+Adding samples to a dataset
 ---------------------------

 A |Sample| can easily be added to an existing |Dataset|: